fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 ### Make your first firmare over-the-air update

 1. Go back to (or reopen) the serial monitor showing the execution status of your board running the initial firmware version.
-Enter the new firmware version followed by a ':' and the checksum or signature of the same (see `Products > {{Your FotaHub product}} > Details > {{New firmware version}}` at [Fotahub](https://fotahub.com)) in the text field above the area where the output from your board is displayed:
+Enter the new firmware version followed by a ':' separator and the checksum or signature of the same (see `Products > {{Your FotaHub product}} > Details > {{New firmware version}}` at [Fotahub](https://fotahub.com)) in the text field above the area where the output from your board is displayed:

 ![](simple-2.png "Trigger of FOTA update")